Joy of Reading

-Children continue to access phonics teaching throughout the school until they are fluent readers.
-As they move through school, children progress through a range of reading scheme books, until they reach white (Stage 17).
-At this point, they then become ‘free readers’ where they can choose from a wide range of books from our school library areas.
+Children continue to embed their phonics knowledge throughout the Read, Write Inc. scheme.
+Most children will have embedded phonic knowledge by the end of Key Stage One but will continue to access phonics teaching throughout the school until they are fluent readers.
+As they move through school, children progress through a range of reading scheme books.
+As they become free readers, they can choose from a wide range of books from our school library areas.
 Children have access to a wide variety of books in school, accessing texts during Guided Reading and Inference sessions, reading for pleasure and the use of the class novels system in English lessons.

 Home Reading Books-